-This new technology from Trimble leverages real-time data from a global tracking station network along with innovative positioning and compression algorithms to compute and relay satellite orbit, satellite clock, and other system adjustments to the receiver, resulting in the high accuracies.
-These adjustments are transmitted to the receiver via satellite (where coverage is available) and via IP (Internet Protocol) to the rest of the world.
+Trimble CenterPoint RTX correction service is powered by Trimble RTX technology.
+CenterPoint RTX leverages real-time data from a global tracking station network along with innovative positioning and compression algorithms to compute and relay satellite orbit, satellite clock, and other system adjustments to the receiver, resulting in the real time high accuracies.
+These adjustments are transmitted to the receiver via satellite (where coverage is available) and via IP (Internet Protocol) worldwide.

-RTX correction streams are delivered directly to your Trimble receiver via a cellular link; these correction streams allow you to calculate your position.
-In order to receive the correction messages, you need a receiver that has cellular connectively (or connected to a device that has cellular connectivity).
+RTX correction streams are delivered directly to your Trimble receiver via a cellular link; allowing you to calculate your position.
+To receive the correction messages, a receiver that has cellular connectively (or connected to a device that has cellular connectivity) is required.

-When turned on, your receiver tracks the RTX (L-band) satellite as well as every other satellite in its field of view (including GPS, GLONASS, QZSS).
-From the L-band satellite, you will receive the RTX correction stream which allows you to calculate your position.
+When turned on, your receiver tracks the RTX (L-band) satellite as well as every other satellite in its field of view (including GPS, GLONASS, and QZSS).
+From the L-band satellite, you will receive the RTX correction stream that allows you to calculate your position in real time.